Marital Rights: “Divorce” After a Common Law Marriage or Cohabitation Relationship Ends

 Unmarried with Children: Child Support & Visitation Rights

-Seeking child support, establishing paternity, and determining child custody can stressful, timely, and expensive matters, and for many unmarried parents, the most efficient route may involve mediation or settlement.
+Seeking child support, establishing paternity, and determining child custody can be stressful, timely, and expensive matters, and for many unmarried parents, the most efficient route may involve mediation or settlement.

 New Jersey family law does not distinguish between unmarried or married couples regarding the child’s care and the ability to provide a safe and supportive home.
-Since both parents are obligated to provide for the welfare of their child, the priority is to understand what the best interests for the child are.
-If an unmarried parent wants to request child support, file for custody or parenting time or visitation rights, a Family Part “FD” Non-dissolution Hearing is requested to determine these issues.
+Since both parents are obligated to provide for the welfare of their child, the priority is to understand what the best interests of the child are.
+If an unmarried parent wants to request child support, file for custody or parenting time, or visitation rights, a Family Part “FD” Non-dissolution Hearing is requested to determine these issues.

 Navigating through this complex legal arena as an unmarried person can be equally or more challenging than divorce proceedings.
 If you or someone you know is in this situation and doesn’t quite know what to do, it is important to retain a qualified NJ family law attorney.
 Our attorneys will zealously work to protect your relationship with your child and maximize your parental rights.